eastgenomics/ansible-run-monitoring/README.md

 - Compile list of runs in `/genetics`
 - To qualify for automated deletion, each runs need to fulfill four main criteria:
   - 002 project on DNANexus
-  - Runs on uploaded to `001_Staging_Area52` DNAnexus project
+  - Runs on `001_Staging_Area52` DNAnexus project
   - Created `ANSIBLE_WEEK` ago
   - have Jira ticket with status `ALL SAMPLES RELEASED`
   - assay in `ANSIBLE_JIRA_ASSAY`
 - Compile all qualified runs & save it to memory (pickle)
-- Send Slack notification on stale run + alert on automated deletion roughly a week before deletion
+- Send Slack notification on stale run + alert on automated deletion (24th of the month)

 ## Rebuilding Docker Image